nuls-io/devsite/docs/Docs/c_chain_box.md

 #### Deserialization, [Common Agreement](https://github.com/nuls-io/nuls-v2-docs/blob/master/design-zh-EN/h.%E9%80%9A%E7%94%A8%E5%8D%8F%E8%AE%AE%E8%AE%BE%E8%AE%A1v1.3.md)
 The data of the two parameters txList and blockHeader are transmitted in the form of hexadecimal data.
 First, the hexadecimal is converted into a byte array, and then deserialized into structured data according to different rules.
 ##### [Transaction](https://github.com/nuls-io/nuls-v2/blob/master/common/nuls-base/src/main/java/io/nuls/base/data/Transaction.java)
 The txList stores a list of Transaction objects.
 Each item is a serialized Transaction object into a hexadecimal string.
-Deserialize txList first from [General Protocol](https://github.com/nuls-io/nuls-v2-docs/blob/master/design-zh-CHS/r.rpc-tool-websocket%E8%AE%BE%E8%AE%A1v1.3.md) takes the value of the txList parameter, which is a string array of json, and then iterates through the array to get the serialized value of a single Transaction object.
+Deserializing txList first from [General Protocol](https://github.com/nuls-io/nuls-v2-docs/blob/master/design-zh-CHS/r.rpc-tool-websocket%E8%AE%BE%E8%AE%A1v1.3.md) takes the value of the txList parameter, which is a string array of json, and then iterates through the array to get the serialized value of a single Transaction object.
 Convert the serialized value to a byte array.
 Then take the corresponding data values ​​one by one from the byte array.
 The rules for reading data in a byte array are as follows:
 1. 2 bytes store unsigned 16-bit int to save the transaction type.
 2. 4 bytes store unsigned 32-bit int to save transaction timestamp (January 1, 1970 to the current number of seconds)